Australian Spider and Insect Bites

 The Sydney funnel web (and a few related Atrax species) is unquestionably the most dangerous spider in Australia; the red back and the paralysis tick are the only other two arachnids with potentially fatal bites.

-The AVRU has a page on spider identification with some nice photos and a description of their behaviour.
+The AVRU has a page on spiders with some nice photos and a description of their behaviour.
 The Australian Reptile Park pioneered funnel web venom milking and is the sole supplier of venom to CSL for antivenom production, and they now have a specific spider exhibit.
 If you capture a live funnel web please take it to one of their funnel-web collection points.
 Their comprehensive information about important Australian spiders makes fascinating reading.
 Wikipedia has a lot of info too.

 Female funnelweb on the left, male on the right.